yasenstar/protege_pizza/README.md

 ---

+If you find the information here is interesting or useful, please consider [donate $1 dollar](https://paypal.me/zhaoxiaoqi/1) (secure Paypal link) for a coffee, thanks and enjoy!

 Hope you can get nice experience thorugh following this journey together with me, any questions are welcome to [reach_me_in_email](mailto:xiaoqizhao@outlook.com?subject=Protege-pizza.owl) or check my [LinkedIn](https://www.linkedin.com/in/xiaoqi-zhao-03715614/), thank you!
 (2023)